saranshkarira/mirror/_posts/2018-10-2-Father-to-Son-Part-I.md

 - If you want to perform image-reconstructions such as in U-Nets, avoid BatchNorms as it changes input signal.

 - If it's a spatial variance dependent problem, such as object detection, avoid Fully Connected layers in the end and switch to Global-Avg Pooling.

+- Use ReLU before, not after the Batch Norm

 - Avoid using DenseNets, they sound good on paper but take a lot of memory.